Danny Antonucci: Ed, Edd n Eddy

 Feeling confined to "gross" and "edgy" work, such as his series The Brothers Grunt, Antonucci decided to produce an animated children's television show again with his company a.k.a.
 Cartoon.
 However, he resolved to ensure that the series was produced in a way similar to the cartoon styles from the 1940s to the 1970s.
 Antonucci spent months designing the show, before trying to sell it to Nickelodeon.
 Nickelodeon told him that they would take the show, if they also obtained creative control.
 Antonucci refused to give it, and instead took the show to Cartoon Network.
 A deal was ultimately made for Cartoon Network to commission the show, after they agreed to let Antonucci go in his own direction.
+During a visit to the network's headquarters, Antonucci revealed he met with Ted Turner, Ray Liotta, Charles Durning and Burt Reynolds all in the same room where his pitch was very supportive by the four men.

 Antonucci is a strong advocate of hand-drawn animation.
 The wobbling animation in Ed, Edd n Eddy is an homage to the hand-drawn cartoons with a style that harkens back to cartoons of the 1940s to the 1970s.
 To give the impression of movement, Ed, Edd n Eddy uses shimmering character outlines similar to Squigglevision.
 The crawling lines are not nearly as active as those in Dr. Katz, Professional Therapist, but are still visible, and Antonucci likens it to cartoons of the 1930s.

 According to Antonucci, the characters were based on real people in his life.
 The personalities of Ed, Edd, and Eddy are based on personal traits of himself, and the activities of his two sons.
 The Eds also possess personality traits similar to The Three Stooges, whose money-making schemes and antics also invariably backfire.
 The cul-de-sac children and the Kanker Sisters were all based on children he grew up with.
 Antonucci also stated that he believed it was important to add Plank, a board of wood, to the show, stating that he "thought it would be really cool to do the show with Plank taking on a character of his own" and to cause Jonny to do things he would usually never do.
 He also stated that Rolf is strongly based on himself and his cousins, since he was part of an immigrant family, and grew up in a first-generation foreign household with different customs and ways of living.

 Ed, Edd n Eddy is the only a.k.a.
 Cartoon show to have a movie based on the animated television series.
 The series' finale movie, Ed, Edd n Eddy's Big Picture Show, aired on November 8, 2009, officially ending the series.